 - Flat paddle paint stirrer

 1. Select your Dulux colour.
 The Dulux Texture products are available in a wide range of colours, so don’t be afraid to be bold - it is a feature wall after all!

-- As always, mask off any areas that need protecting such as light fittings, adjoining walls and floors.
+2. Mask off any areas that need protection such as roofs, adjoining walls and floors.
 Lay down a drop sheet for added protection to your floors.

 TIP: Lightly feather your brushwork into the wall to make blending with your roller easier.

-TIP: Test on a board first before committing to your wall.
+TIP: Always test your colour on a board first before committing to your wall.